How did you get started in Web Design/Development?

 Advice for folks starting out on an exercise regiment:

 First off I’m always excited to hear friends and family members, friends of friends or whomever who decide to take an active approach in bettering their health.
 As much as I enjoy eating good food and drinking delicious craft beers, I’m also a bonafide gym junkie and health and fitness advocate.
-There are hundreds of approaches I read about in various forums and magazines, however when someone asks me how to start on an exercise regiments, I tell them to keep it simple.
-It’s not rocket science when it comes to diet and exercise however you need a plan and you need to ‘ease’ into those changes.
+There are hundreds of approaches I've read about in various forums and magazines, however when someone asks me how to start on an exercise regiments, I tell them to keep it simple.
+It’s not rocket science when it comes to diet and exercise however you need a plan and ‘ease’ into those changes.
+Everyone's body is different so it's important to create a training/diet regiment that works for you and to adjust it as you get older and your body changes.
+That's the fun part of the journey.
+Try new exercises and food and take note of what works and what doesn't.
+It's all about trial and error and dialing everything in like a well oiled machine.
 The one word I use a lot is ‘moderation’ because a lot of folks I talk to don’t have that word in their vocabulary or have no idea what that means.
 Cheat foods, etc. are ok, but you should sprinkle those things in "moderation".
 If you eat fast food 5 days a week, try cutting that down to 4 times, then 3 times, etc. The same goes for exercise (e.g. - gym, walk, bike), start off slow doing 30 mins a day a few days a week, then keep increasing it along with intensity.
 The mistake I see all the time is people doing just the opposite of this.
 My fitness and bodybuilding peeps know exactly what I’m talking about.
 It’s usually January (famous New Year's resolution, hehe), they go on a hardcore crash diet and work out balls to the wall 7 days a week right out of the gate.
 What happens?
 Well it’s called burnout.
-I’ll see these folks in the gym for a couple weeks, see all the posts on Facebook on how they’re “killing it” in the gym, ran 10 miles on the treadmill, down 5 pounds and then all a sudden disappear.
-I’ll run into them a while later only to hear how they were sore for 2 weeks, miserable and couldn’t stand the diet and gave up.
+I’ll see these folks in the gym for a couple weeks, see all the posts on Facebook on how they’re “killing it” in the gym, ran 10 miles on the treadmill, down 10 pounds and then all a sudden disappear.
+I’ll run into them only to hear how they were sore for 2 weeks, miserable and couldn’t stand the change in diet and gave up.
 It’s all because integrating healthy habits to your daily regiment is a lifestyle change that you need to ease into it with baby steps.
-Choose forms of exercise that are fun and enjoyable for yourself.
+Choose forms of exercise that are fun and enjoyable.
 Slowly integrate more healthy foods into your diet while minimizing the bad stuff, while…still allowing for cheat meals or snacks.
 And lastly who ever said you have to join a gym to get excercise????
 Find something fun you enjoy doing where you're actually "moving" and stick to those things or join Planet Fitness...I'm joking.
 Haha.
 Don't join Planet Fitness.